 Say Good-Bye to Cigarettes

-If you started or continue using tobacco after you were diagnosed with diabetes, your chances of getting a heart attack or stroke are much higher than that of nonsmokers.
+If you start or continue using tobacco after you are diagnosed with diabetes, your chances of getting a heart attack or stroke are much higher than that of nonsmokers.
 It is also more than likely that you’ll develop blood-circulation problems in your feet.
 If you are a heavy smoker, consult your doctor to learn ways to quit.